 MAERB takes its commitment to the program very seriously, and the MAERB expects that surveyors fulfill their commitment to visit a site once the date has been confirmed.
 There are, however, emergency issues that come up.
-In those situations, contact the MAERB office immediately to let the staff know of your situation, even if it may still be possible for you to attend the visit.
+In those situations, the surveyor should contact the MAERB office immediately to let the staff know about the situation, even if participation in the visit still remains a possibility.
 Because a program prepares many months for the site visit and, obviously, does not want it to be postponed, the MAERB office greatly appreciates being given advance notice of any potential conflict to make backup plans if necessary.
 In other words, if you have any concerns about your ability to conduct the site visit, contact the MAERB office immediately.
 If you need to withdraw from participation in a site visit, you will have to contact Foremost Travel to cancel your flight as well.